 Add Trim and Straps

-If you wish you can finish the top of your doll shoe with a trim that matches the trim on the sole.
-For this pair of shoes, I used bunka in a color that would stand out as an example.
-You can also use fine ribbon, embroidery thread or twisted cord, fine leather lacing, or other trims.
+You can finish the top of your doll shoe with a trim that matches the trim on the sole.
+You can use bunka, fine ribbon, embroidery thread. twisted cord, fine leather lacing, or other trims.

 To Trim the Tops of the Doll Shoes

 Run a fine bead of glue inside the open edge of the shoe upper.
-Beginning at the inside edge of the heel, apply trim so it is glued just under the edge of the shoe upper as shown in the photograph.
+Beginning at the inside edge of the heel, apply trim so it is glued just under the edge of the shoe upper.
 Continue gluing the trim in place until you reach the point where you began.
 Cut the end of the trim at an angle with sharp scissors and overlap the trim start.
 Use tweezers to press the trim ends tightly together.

 To Make Straps

 Glue the other end of the strap just under the outside edge of the shoe.
 If you wish a button or buckle strap, add the buckle to the strap or make a small buttonhole, or sew a button to the end of the strap, then glue the strap on the top surface on the outer edge of the shoe.
 Leave to dry.

-Note: The beaded flowers added to the shoes in the photo above were made by adding tiny no hole beads or microbeads to the shoes while the clear "polish" layer I used to finish the shoes was drying.
+Beaded flowers can be added to the shoes using no-hole beads or microbeads.
+Add them to the shoes while the clear "polish" layer used to finish the shoes is drying.
 Doll shoes can be waxed with acrylic finishes or acrylic floor finish.